SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Exposing the PubSub+ Event Broker Services

-The default way of exposing the [PubSub+ event broker services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) is through an external load balancer.
-The options are ClusterIP, NodePort and LoadBalancer (default), which are the standard [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
+[PubSub+ event broker services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed through one of the [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `service.type` parameter:

-To configure other options, adjust/override the `service.type` parameter.
+* LoadBalancer - an external load balancer (default)
+* NodePort
+* ClusterIP

+To support [Internal load balancers](//kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), provider-specific service annotation may be added through defining the `service.annotations` parameter.

+The `service.ports` parameter defines the services exposed.
+It specifies the event broker `containerPort` which actually provides the service, and the mapping to the `servicePort` at which the service can be accessed when using LoadBalancer or ClusterIP.
+Note that there is no control to which port services are mapped when using NodePort.

-When using Helm to initiate a deployment, notes will be provided on the screen how to obtain the service addresses and ports.
+When using Helm to initiate a deployment, notes will be provided on the screen how to obtain the service addresses and ports specific to your deployment - follow the "Services access" section of the notes.

-The deployment is complete if all Solace pods are running, ready and the active message broker pod's label is "active=true".
-The exposed `pubsubplus` service will now forward traffic to the active message broker node.
+A deployment is ready for service requests when there is a Solace pod that is running, `1/1` ready, and the pod's label is "active=true".
+The exposed `pubsubplus` service will forward traffic to that active message broker node.

 #### Using pod label "active" to identify the active event broker node

-This section provides more information about what is required to achieve the correct label for the pod hosting the active event broker node and provides help for troubleshooting in case of possible issues because of tightened security.
+This section provides more information about what is required to achieve the correct label for the pod hosting the active event broker node.

 Use `kubectl get pods --show-labels` to check for the status of the "active" label.
 In a stable deployment, one of the message routing nodes with ordinal 0 or 1 shall have the label `active=true`.
 You can find out if there is an issue by [checking events](#viewing-events) for related ERROR reported.

 This label is set by the `readiness_check.sh` script in `pubsubplus/templates/solaceConfigMap.yaml`, triggered by the StatefulSet's readiness probe.
 For this to happen the followings are required:

-- the Solace pods must be able to communicate with each-other at port 8080
+- the Solace pods must be able to communicate with each-other at port 8080 and internal ports using the Service-Discovery service.
 - the Kubernetes service account associated with the Solace pod must have sufficient rights to patch the pod's label when the active event broker is service ready
 - the Solace pods must be able to communicate with the Kubernetes API at `kubernetes.default.svc.cluster.local` at port $KUBERNETES_SERVICE_PORT.
 You can find out the address and port by [SSH into the pod](#ssh-access-to-individual-message-brokers).